2017 Software + Technology Marketing E-Book

 Create Animated Explainers.

 Animated explainer videos take the product, service or solution you offer and illustrate it to prospects in a fun, digestible format.
-Take this animated explainer for AT&T’s Cargo View software.
-Rather than having to spend the time to scroll through a datasheet about what Cargo View is, the problem it solves, and how it works, viewers get a clear picture of what Cargo View is in under two minutes.
-And what’s more, since the video is light an engaging, they’re more likely to finish the video and retain more of the critical information that AT&T wants buyers to remember.
+Take this animated explainer we created for Binary Defense.
+Rather than having to spend the time to scroll through a datasheet about what it is, the problem it solves, and how it works, viewers get a clear picture of what their vision product is in under two minutes.
+And what’s more, since the video is light an engaging, they’re more likely to finish the video and retain more of the critical information that they want buyers to remember.

 As a general guide, you should focus your videos on being between 2-15 minutes in length.
 Testimonials and product overviews will obviously tend to be shorter at around 2 minutes while demos and tutorials being on the longer end.